leamas/etc-cleaner/README.md

 ## Status

-This is as yet in the "don't even try me" status.
+This is in the "works occasionally for me" status.
+That's not even alpha...

 ## Running
 For the source version